vysakhthek/python_projects/text_spell_checker/README.md

 # Text Spell Checker
 You can see the code in Python file and a Python notebook file.
+Use python 3.x vesion.

 First install textblob library using the command: